 Why are you rebuilding Lenox Hill Hospital?
 What are your goals for the renewal?

-- Lenox Hill Hospital is an iconic New York institution that has served the community since 1857.
-Comprised of ten separate buildings, with several erected more than a century ago, the buildings are simply not configured and equipped to effectively deliver the next generation of care.
+- Comprised of ten separate buildings, with several erected more than a century ago, the buildings are simply not configured and equipped to effectively deliver the next generation of care.

 - We are planning to revitalize Lenox Hill into a hospital ready to care for future generations.
 This will ensure the hospital remains at the forefront of clinical care, both regionally and nationally for years to come.

-- This new facility will be a purpose-built hospital that will feature all single-bedded patient rooms, an expanded emergency department, new surgical suites and other larger clinical spaces.
+- This new facility will be a purpose-built hospital that will feature all single-bedded patient rooms, a right-sized emergency department, new surgical suites and other larger clinical spaces.
 Planned upgrades include: